le-nn/memento/docs/Tutorial.cs.md

-# Tutorial for typescript on node.js or browser
+# Tutorial for C# with Console Application

-Let's take a look at an example of a simple console application to experience the Basic Concept.
+Take a look at an example of a simple console application to experience the Basic Concept.

 # Install